-Following-up on the signal for CXCL10, we used data from the population-based MONICA/ KORA study, where circulating levels of CXCL10 have been quantified with a Luminex cytokine multiplex assay at midlife in 1,704 individuals (47% females; median age: 53 years [interquartile range: 44-61]) without overt cardiovascular disease at baseline.
+Following up on the signal for CXCL10, we used data from the population-based MONICA/KORA study,38 in which circulating levels of CXCL10 have been quantified with a Luminex cytokine multiplex assay at midlife in 1704 individuals (47% women; median age, 53 years [interquartile range: 44-61]) without overt cardiovascular disease at baseline.
 The baseline characteristics of the study participants are presented in Table S11.
-There was a significant positive correlation between serum IL-6 and CXCL10 levels among study participants (r=0.19, p= $1.2 \times 10^{-14}$ , Fig. 4a).
-Next, we tested associations of circulating CXCL10 levels with the risk of a composite endpoint of stroke and CAD over a median follow-up of 20.9 years (interquartile range: 12.9-26.1).
-Following adjustments for age, sex, and baseline survey (Model 1) in a Cox regression model, we found circulating CXCL10 levels to be associated with a higher risk of the composite endpoint (HR per SD increment in log-transformed CXCL10 levels: 1.20, 95% CI: 1.05-1.36, Fig. 4b and 4c).
-These results remained significant in a model further adjusting for common vascular risk factors at baseline (Model 2), as well as when including both circulating CXCL10 and IL-6 levels in the same model (Model 3, Fig. 4c and Table S12).
+There was a significant positive correlation between serum IL-6 and CXCL10 levels among study participants (r=0.19, $P=1.2\times10^{-14}$; Figure 4A).
+Next, we tested associations of circulating CXCL10 levels with the risk of a composite end point of stroke and CAD over a median followup of 20.9 years (interguartile range: 12.9-26.1).
+After adjustments for age, sex, and baseline survey (model 1) in a Cox regression model, we found circulating CXCL10 levels to be associated with a higher risk of the